Latest stable version: 3.22.0

 Requires dpkg 1.15.0 or a later version.
 Installs Logtalk on

-/usr/share with integration scripts for selected Prolog compilers on
+/usr/share with integration scripts for supported Prolog compilers on

 /usr/bin.
 Package installation from the command-line is recommended.